0xCardinal/covert-canary-detection/tokens/dns_token.md

 ## How to Identify the Token Without Triggering It
 Keep the [`indicators.md`](../indicators.md) file handy, as it contains the indicators of how the token is a canary token. <!-- Do not delete this line -->

-To identify if a DNS query is a canary token, follow these steps:
+To identify if a DNS token is a canary token, follow these steps:
 1. Observe the URL - `ecnvji3orhp8h86ga7wx63fxm.canarytokens.com`, it contains one of the domains mentioned in the [`indicators.md`](../indicators.md) file, which confirms that the URL is a canary token.

+## References/Comments/Remarks
+The way it is different from [URL/Web Token Canary Token](./url_token.md), DNS token will send the alert, even when the URL is hit or a DNS query is made.

 ## Contributors
 [<img src="https://github.com/0xcardinal.png" style="width:60px; height:60px;"/>](https://github.com/0xcardinal)